uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 # Run length encoding in the CS Unplugged show

-In this video from a Computer Science Unplugged show, a Run length encoded image is decoded using very large pixels (the printer is a spray can!).
+In this video from a Computer Science Unplugged show, a run length encoded image is decoded using very large pixels (the printer is a spray can!).

 {video url="https://www.youtube.com/watch?v=VsjpPs146d8"}